Curriculum Information for Maths

 Our assessment plan offers plenty of opportunity for retrieval practice and assessment of long-term learning.
 It is designed to assess student’s capabilities in newly acquired knowledge whilst promoting their retention and recall of knowledge over time.

-Students receive feedback from assessments by QLA (Question Level Analysis) feedback sheets to help them identify skills gaps and therefore make further progress.
-Feedback can take the form of “Live marking” in the classroom where students have opportunity to correct and improve their work in the moment as well as whole class feedback and question level targeted analysis.
-Our vision of aiming high by being resilient and committed, excellence in progress can be achieved by our students.
+Feedback can take the form of “Live marking” in the classroom where students have opportunity to correct and improve their work in the moment as well as whole class feedback and question level analysis.

 A calendar for further enrichment in Maths is available through opportunities of further study.
 It is our vision that all year groups will have access to meaningful enrichment in the subject outside of their normal classroom lessons through experiences cross-curricula activities.
 Students are regularly encouraged to think critically in competitions and puzzles shared within the Academy.
 We have entered the national UKMT challenges at KS3 and have historically had success in this national challenge.
 Homework is designed to support the understanding of key concepts and is issued to all students within their school class charts.
 Sparx homework links in with the learning of key vocabulary and terminology and practices core skills and the application of knowledge.